nipy/nibabel/doc/source/dicom/dicom_intro.rst

 DICOM data format
 *****************

-DICOM data is stored in memory and on disk as a seqence of *DICOM elements* (section 7 of `PS 3.5`_).
+DICOM data is stored in memory and on disk as a sequence of *DICOM elements* (section 7 of `PS 3.5`_).

 DICOM elements